 But most of the time I’d rather have a torta ahogada (baguette-style sandwiches filled with fried pork and fresh onion, doused in spicy tomato sauce).

 - Author’s Note: Jeremy, who is Mexican and grew up in a family that regularly wins Menudo cooking competitions, swears by Menudo and craves it on a regular basis.
 Lia, who is not Mexican, is not a fan of the tripe bits, although she loves the broth.
 We think an appreciation of Menudo might be a bit of an acquired taste!

 Tacos are nothing revolutionary and everyone knows that the Mexican fondness for this soft tortilla, meat and sauce concoction knows no bounds (I can’t stress enough how much hard taco shells are not Mexican).

 However, if there’s anything you can say about Mexico, it’s that nothing is basic when it comes to Mexican dishes and there are a wealth of specialty, region-specific tacos that you can find in different parts of the country.

 One of my favourite examples of this taco pride are the tacos envenenados from Zacatecas, which literally translates to poisoned tacos.

 But don’t freak out: the only poisoning you’ll be at risk at after eating tacos envenenados is a cholesterol overdose because my god are they greasy.
 The tacos are stuffed with cheese and spicy chorizo and potatoes and refried beans, and then – for good measure – deep fried, for extra crunchiness and “venom.”
 Uh, YUM.

-It may look wildly unappealing when you see it hung up before serving, but I’ve heard that it’s delicious.
+It may look wildly unappealing when you see it hung up before serving, but listen – it’s delicious.